Skip to main content

 The demo performs the query "Which rows have over 40 miles per gallon?" against a sample cars dataset and displays the results.

-This demo was tested using the ChatQA-1.5 model9 in Ollama10.
+This demo was tested using the ChatQA-1.5 model9 in Ollama.

-The tested model requires 9.2GB VRAM.
+The tested model used up to 9.2GB VRAM.
 It is strongly recommended to run the demo on a newer Apple Silicon Mac or a PC with an Nvidia GPU with at least 12GB VRAM.
+SheetJS users have tested the demo on systems with as little as 6GB VRAM.

 1. Create a new project: